-Parents should monitor their child(ren) use of the home computer.
-Parents should periodically check the sites visited such as Facebook, Snapchat, Instagram, My Space, etc. This recommendation is suggested to protect the safety of your child.
+Parents should monitor their child(ren) and their use of the home computer.
+Parents should periodically check in with their students to talk about appropriate use of social media apps such as Snapchat, Instagram, and other apps that allow sharing and communicating between users.
+This recommendation is suggested to protect the safety of your child.